-Emotional Issues After Cardiac Arrest
+Why Emotional Issues Arise After Cardiac Arrest

-Brain Injury from Hypoxia
+Brain injury from hypoxia

 Trauma